akiuni/mysql-failover/README.md

 * operation master election

-Each repl-watchdog script send a "SCAN <hostname>" status.
-The first record becomes the master of operations and confirms with a "MAST <hostname>" status
+Each repl-watchdog script send a "SCAN 'hostname'" status.
+The first record becomes the master of operations and confirms with a "MAST 'hostname'" status

 * do the job